60 tips for travelling with pets

 12. Can your pet travel in the cabin with you?

 If you have no choice but to bring your pet on a plane with you, it’s worth checking whether they can travel in the cabin, rather than suffering the confinement and confusion of being stowed away from you in the hold.
 Many airlines will allow cats or small dogs into the cabin, for a small fee.
-Call the airline as far ahead of time as possible, as they will have a limit on the numbers of animals they can take in the cabin and these places can get snapped up.
+Call the airline as far ahead of time as possible, as they will have a limit on the number of animals they can take in the cabin and these places can get snapped up.
 If you’re travelling with a dog, the airline will want to know the size and breed.
 They will have their own specific guidelines on what size of pet is permitted in the cabin.

 13. Further questions to remember